Anglo-Iraqi War: Iraqi counterattack

-On 22 May, the Iraqi 6th Infantry Brigade, of the Iraqi 3rd Infantry Division, conducted a counter-attack against the British forces within Fallujah.
-The Iraqi attack started at 02:30 hours supported by a number of Italian-built L3/35 light tanks.
+On 22 May, the Iraqi 6th Infantry Brigade of the Iraqi 3rd Infantry Division conducted a counter-attack against the British forces within Fallujah, starting at 02:30 hours, supported by a number of Italian-built L3/35 light tanks.
 By 03:00 the Iraqis reached the north-eastern outskirts of the town.
-Two light tanks, which had penetrated into the town, were quickly destroyed.
+Two light tanks which had penetrated into the town were quickly destroyed.
 By dawn British counter-attacks had pushed the Iraqis out of north-eastern Fallujah.
-The Iraqis now switched their attack to the south-eastern edge of the town.
-But this attack met stiff resistance from the start and made no progress.
+The Iraqis now switched their attack to the south-eastern edge of the town, but met stiff resistance from the start and made no progress.
 By 10:00 Kingstone arrived with reinforcements, from Habbaniya, who were immediately thrown into battle.
 The newly arrived infantry companies, of the Essex Regiment, methodically cleared the Iraqi positions house-by-house.
 By 18:00 the remaining Iraqis had fled or were taken prisoner, sniper fire was silenced, six Iraqi light tanks were captured, and the town was secure.
-On 23 May, aircraft of Fliegerführer Irak made a belated appearance.
-British positions at Fallujah were strafed on three separate occasions.
-But, while a nuisance, the attacks by the Luftwaffe accomplished little.
-Only one day earlier an air assault coordinated with Iraqi ground forces might have changed the outcome of the counter-attack.
+On 23 May, aircraft of Fliegerführer Irak made a belated appearance, strafing British positions at Fallujah three times, being a nuisance but accomplishing little.
+A day earlier an air assault coordinated with Iraqi ground forces might have changed the outcome of the counter-attack.

 Jezireh

-During this period of time, Glubb Pasha's Legionnaires dominated the tribal country north of Fallujah between the Euphrates and the Tigris, an area known as Jezireh.
+Meanwhile Glubb Pasha's Legionnaires dominated the tribal country north of Fallujah between the Euphrates and the Tigris, an area known as Jezireh.
 Lieutenant-General Glubb had been instructed to persuade the local tribes to stop supporting Rashid Ali's government.
 Using a combination of propaganda and raids against Iraqi government posts, his actions proved to be remarkably successful.
-The British also used this period of time to increase air activity against the northern airfields of the Luftwaffe and to finally crush the German effort to support the Iraqis.
+The British also used this period to increase air activity against the northern airfields of the Luftwaffe and to finally crush the German effort to support the Iraqis.